nadath/nadath.github.io/_posts/2023-07-16-hacked-jekyll.md

 1. [A simple image gallery in Jekyll without plugins](https://dmnfarrell.github.io/software/jekyll-galleries)
 2. [Create a Draggable HTML Element](https://www.w3schools.com/howto/howto_js_draggable.asp)

 I'm thinking up something cool and weird to customize the blog page further.
-Let's see how it goes.
+Let's see how it'd go.

-For now, we've got to go to the next step,
+For now, we've got to move on to the next step,

 ### Master a niche skill or new language